Keyboard shortcuts

 • Recent projects, with timestamp and last-opened scene.

-Recent projects with missing folders are filtered out (we fixed this in #222).
-Click a project to open it; the editor transitions into AppState::Editor and reads the project’s default scene.
+Recent projects with missing folders are filtered out.
+Click a project to open it; the editor transitions into AppState::Editor and restores the scenes that were open last time.

 Multi-scene projects

-Nothing stops you from putting many .jsn files in assets/scenes/.
+Nothing stops you from putting many .bsn files in assets/scenes/.
 The editor doesn’t currently have a “scene list” panel, so you switch between them via File > Open.

 If you reference one scene from another (sub-scenes, prefabs), that pattern is not built yet.
 Today scenes are flat.
 See Open Challenges for what scene-as-asset would look like.